frederick44/redes_networks/README.md

 # redes_networks
-this repository contains some codes about networks if you has some question about these codes, please sent me an email.
-I have some some word files about my codes.
+this repository contains some codes about networks if you have some questions about these codes, please sent me an email.
+I have some word files about my codes.